"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 relations people may find themselves a little too dependent on product managers, which can

-lead to media content that reads like a feature list instead of a feature story.
+media content that reads like a feature list instead of a feature story.

 Or they may lean too heavily on PR firms, which can lead to a lot of fruitless attempts